Skip to content

 Compare mortgage rates

-If you’re ready to continue on your mortgage journey without comparing products, please contact our trusted mortgage partner London & Country Mortgages Ltd for fee-free advice on a comprehensive range of mortgages from across the market.
+If you’re ready to continue on your mortgage journey without comparing products, you can contact our trusted mortgage partner London & Country Mortgages Ltd (L&C)[1].
+L&C offers fee-free advice on a comprehensive range of mortgages from across the market.

 What is the mortgage rate?

 The mortgage rate is the amount of interest you’ll be charged on the loan against the property.
-Mortgage rates vary based on several factors, including your deposit amount, the length of your mortgage term and whether you’re choosing a fixed-rate deal or variable rate.
+UK mortgage rates vary based on several factors, including:

-A fixed-rate mortgage secures a guaranteed mortgage rate for an agreed time, while a variable rate means your mortgage payments could go up or down throughout your loan term.
+A fixed-rate mortgage secures a guaranteed mortgage rate for an agreed time.
+A variable rate means your mortgage payments could go up or down throughout your deal period.

 What mortgage do I need?